Subroz/kidlearnapp/README.md

 ## License

 This project is open source.
-Feel free to use and modify for educational purposes.

 ## Credits